samoyed-health-foundation/website/site/content/databases/q-and-a.md

     > information on the animal for those owners with internet access.

 3. Alternatively, paperwork may be filled out in the privacy of the
-    > owners\' home and sent with the swab kit directly to the bank.
+    > owners' home and sent with the swab kit directly to the bank.

-4. In order to access their Samoyed\'s records, owners must provide
+4. In order to access their Samoyed's records, owners must provide
     > their user name and password.

 5. All DNA Samples, the accompanying pedigree, and any other documents